shonfeder/dune.wiki-fork/dev-meeting-20200624.md

 ## Coq data

 Emilio did collect a list of people using Dune for Coq, it will eventually appear at https://github.com/ejgallego/coq-plugin-template .

+Lots of discussion among Coq devs about how to better support "Coq's native compilation" still didn't converge, but progress has been made.